isovector/certainty-by-construction/src/book/1-agda.lagda.md

 isomorphism around, it means the two types you're transforming between are *equivalent* to one another.

+Of course, not just any two functions will do the trick; the two functions must "undo" one another, in a very particular sense that we will explore in a moment.

-So as to convince any potential doubters that our one-at-a-time function encoding (also known as *curried functions*) are equivalent to the usual "take all your arguments at once as a big tuple," we can show an isomorphism between the two.
+So as to convince any potential doubters that our one-at-a-time function encoding (also known as *curried functions*) is equivalent to the usual "take all your arguments at once as a big tuple," we can show an isomorphism between the two.
 That is, we'd like to be able to transform functions of the shape `type:A × B → C` into `type:A → B → C` and vice versa.
 We'll work through the first half of